-Please contact the Chapter’s Early Intervention Coordinator, Fozia Khan Eskew, at 404-881-5074 or via email at email@example.com if you have any questions regarding the information on this webpage.
+Please contact Fozia Khan Eskew, Director of Child Health via email at email@example.com for questions regarding the information on this webpage.

 Pediatrician’s Guide to Public Health Programs for Children

 This brief guide will help you navigate through a variety of programs offered through the Georgia Division of Public Health that may benefit your patients.
 If you would like copies of the guide, please contact Kasha Askew, at the Chapter office at 404-881-5067 or email her at firstname.lastname@example.org.
 Click Here for a copy of the Guide.

 Children 1st is the entry point into Georgia’s Public Health system for children birth to five.
 The core functions of Children 1st include early identification of all children with conditions that place them at risk for poor health and/or developmental outcomes; especially through screening of Georgia’s Electronic Birth Certificates.
 Additionally, Children 1st supports developmental screening activities throughout Georgia to identify children in need.
 Assessment of family strengths and needs is obtained through a Maternal and Child Health Assessment tool.
 Linkages to a medical home and community and public health programs and services is also provided.
 Monitoring of the child’s health and development can take place either through contact with the child’s medical home or direct contact with the family at various intervals up until the child reaches age five.
 Click here for a listing of Children 1st Coordinators.
 Click here to obtain a copy of the Children 1st Screening and Referral form.
 Click here to view Instructions to complete the form.

 Great Start Georgia: Maternal Infant Early Childhood Home Visiting (MIECHV)